intuition-dev/INTUITION/_doc/docs/index.md

 (Each of these is on the menu to the left.)

-1. Serverless I: Setup S3 as your HTTP server and mount it.
+1. Cloud V2 I: Setup S3 as your HTTP server and mount it.
 2. Pug I: Learn Pug and static binding; view via S3 HTTP server.
-3. Serverless II: Use Firestore for pure client-side CRUD and authentication.
+3. Cloud V2 II: Use Firestore for pure client-side CRUD and authentication.
 4. Pug II: Do dynamic binding via Pug (and load.js).

 Here is what it should look like when done with 1-4
 - [mbake part 1](https://youtu.be/-KkPfAnEXyk)

-Serverless is MetaBake Pillar 1.
+Cloud v2 is MetaBake Pillar 1.
 Mount is Pillar 2.
 Pug is an example of Pillar 4.